Theory & Interpretation in Archaeology ARCH4019

 ■ examine the role of contemporary politics in interpreting the past

 By the end of this course students will be able to:

-■ understand how archaeologists use intellectual constructs within or beyond the discipline of archaeology in interpreting the past;
+■ explain how archaeologists use intellectual constructs within or beyond the discipline of archaeology in interpreting the past

 Minimum Requirement for Award of Credits